tpoisot/tpoisot.github.io/_posts/2011-10-12-morpho-phylo-lamellodiscus.markdown

 ---
 author: Tim
 layout: post
-title: 'New paper: morphology and phylogeny in Lamellodiscus'
+title: 'Morphology and phylogeny in Lamellodiscus'
 summary: blog
 type: paper
 chapo: A new paper about morphological and molecular similarities in fish parasites.